kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 #### validateDeployAppToMultiNode
 deploys an app to a multinode cluster and makes sure all nodes can serve traffic

+#### validatePodsPingHost
+uses app previously deplyed by validateDeployAppToMultiNode to verify its pods, located on different nodes, can resolve "host.minikube.internal".

 ## TestNetworkPlugins
 tests all supported CNI options
 Options tested: kubenet, bridge, flannel, kindnet, calico, cilium